 Benzos — with the full medicinal name of benzodiazepines — are a category of prescription drugs commonly prescribed to patients who suffer from seizures, sleep disorders, and anxiety attacks.
 The potency of most benzos makes the drugs generally dangerous for use due to a high chance of addiction or overdose.

 Benzos routinely prescribed across the country include:

 Are you or a loved one struggling with benzo addiction or abuse?
-The Carter Treatment Center is here to help you rediscover your strength, get back on your feet, and move towards a bright future without benzo addiction through our top-rated outpatient program located in Suwanee and Cumming, GA.
+The Carter Treatment Center is here to help you rediscover your strength, get back on your feet, and move towards a bright future without benzo addiction through our top-rated outpatient program located in Cumming, GA.
 We offer a number of alternative therapies to act as an alternative to other treatment methods that might not be quite right for you.

 Health Problems Caused by Benzodiazepines Addiction

 Benzos are usually prescribed by doctors because they are effective at treating certain conditions, not because they are safe.
 In fact, if you are prescribed a benzo, then your doctor should have discussed a long list of potentially hazardous side effects with you.
 Using illegally manufactured benzos is all the more dangerous, as you cannot be certain what other substances might be laced into a “benzo” dosage.